 How do I access & navigate the URA Master Plan?

 This can be viewed on URA’s website.
-Click “close” on the first window that pops up and you’ll find the master plan below.
+Click “continue” on the first window that pops up and you’ll find the master plan below.

 Now that you’ve got the map on your screen, you can zoom in on any areas you’re interested in, or simply search for an address using the search bar in the top left.